samturrell/vue-breadcrumbs/README.md

 })
 ```

-You can then render the breadcrumbs using the included <breadcrumbs> component or using your own markup logic with the `this.$breadcrumbs()` method which will return an array of active routes.
+You can then render the breadcrumbs using the included <breadcrumbs> component or using your own markup logic with the `this.$breadcrumbs` property which will return an array of active routes.

 # License